91097luke/phileo-bench/README.md

 for EO Foundation Models.
 In an attempt to address the need to evaluate different Foundation Models on a fair and uniform benchmark, the framework comprises of a testbed and a novel 400GB Sentinel-2 dataset containing labels for the three downstream tasks of building density estimation, road segmentation, and land cover classification.
-We present experiments using our framework evaluating different Foundation Models, including Prithvi and SatMAE, at multiple n-shots and convergence rates.
+We present experiments using our framework evaluating several different Foundation Models, including Prithvi and SatMAE, at multiple n-shots and convergence rates.
 ![alt text](https://github.com/ESA-PhiLab/phileo-bench/blob/main/MainImageToUseFoundationModel.png?raw=true)

 ## The Evaluation framework